Skip to main content

 Localnet Stop

-You can monitor the RPC node servers with localnet links (More Info)
+Monitor the RPC node servers with localnet links (More Info)

 Upgrading Sui Client